 H412 Historic Preservation (3 cr.)
 Introduction to the history, theory, and legal and ethical bases for preservation of the built environment.
-Attention will be given to architectural history, methodology (site-specific research, contextual research) as well as professional issues such as who preserves, what should be preserved, and the role of the historian in making choices.
+Attention will be given to architectural history, methodology (sitespecific research, contextual research) as well as professional issues such as who preserves, what should be preserved, and the role of the historian in making choices.

 H415 Philanthropy in the West (3 cr.)
 The history of the social act of philanthropy from the beginnings of the Christian era to modern times.
-"Philanthropy" is construed broadly to include ethical injunctions to benevolence, charitable acts of individuals and corporate bodies, high art patronage, urban planning, and state action to improve living conditions through schooling, health care, prisons, and police.
+"Philanthropy" is construed broadly to include ethical injunctions to benevolence, charitable acts of individuals and corporate bodies, high art patronage, urban benevolence, charitable acts of individuals and corporate bodies, high art patronage, urban planning, and state action to improve living conditions through schooling, health care, prisons, and police.